“In Argentina, a house without a parrilla is like a house without a bathroom”.

 Should you Book Asado Adventure?

-You’ll learn about the history of both Argentina and the meal you’re eating.
+You’ll learn about Argentina’s history and the meal you’re eating.

 And from the picada to yerba mate, the meal really covered a LOT of aspects of Argentine cuisine beyond just the meat.